AlekseyKorshuk/optimum-transformers/README.md

 Accelerated NLP pipelines for fast inference 🚀 on CPU and GPU.
 Built with 🤗Transformers, Optimum and ONNX runtime.

+> One of the aims of this project is to show myself to get into [Hugging Face](https://huggingface.co) team 🤗

 ## Installation:

 ```bash